 The SR 821 (HEFT) is the first facility on Florida's Turnpike to be converted to All-Electronic Tolling (AET) beginning on February 19, 2011.
 As such, cash toll payments are not accepted on this facility.
-Customers must pay their tolls electronically using a SunPass® transponder or through the TOLL-BY-PLATE program, which is based on the identification of the registered owner of the vehicle after a license plate image is captured in the lane.
-TOLL-BY-PLATE customers have the option to establish a video account with prepaid tolls, or pay upon receiving a monthly invoice reflecting the TOLL-BY-PLATE rates, which are higher than SunPass® toll rates.
-TOLL-BY-PLATE customers without a prepaid balance are assessed a flat administrative charge of \$2.50 on their monthly invoice to recover the cost of administering this payment option.
-The TOLL-BY-PLATE administrative charge is authorized by Florida Statute 338.231 (3) (b) that became effective on July 1, 2009.
+Customers must pay their tolls electronically using a SunPass® transponder or through the TOLL-BY-PLATE® program, which is based on the identification of the registered owner of the vehicle after a license plate image is captured in the lane.
+TOLL-BY-PLATE® customers have the option to establish a video account with prepaid tolls, or pay upon receiving a monthly invoice reflecting the TOLL-BY-PLATE® rates, which are higher than SunPass® toll rates.
+TOLL-BY-PLATE® customers without a prepaid balance are assessed a flat administrative charge of \$2.50 on their monthly invoice to recover the cost of administering this payment option.
+The TOLL-BY-PLATE® administrative charge is authorized by Florida Statute 338.231 (3) (b) that became effective on July 1, 2009.
 The Statute authorizes the Turnpike to fix, adjust, charge and collect such amounts needed to recover the cost associated with administering various toll collection payment methods, including video billing.

-FY 2015 marked the fourth full year of AET conversion on SR 821 (HEFT).
-Traffic on SR 821 (HEFT) grew approximately 5.8 percent, while the revenue increased 5.6 percent compared to the preceding fiscal year.
-This revenue increase is attributed to normal traffic growth and the impact of annual toll rate indexing of SunPass® and TOLL-BY-PLATE rates in FY 2014 and FY2015 of 1.5 percent and 1.6 percent, respectively.
-The effect of the AET conversion on SR 821 (HEFT) continues to be positive with no adverse impact on net toll revenue collections.
+Traffic and revenue on SR 821 (HEFT) continues to increase due to normal growth and the impact of annual toll rate indexing of SunPass® and TOLL-BY-PLATE® rates.
+As reported by the Turnpike, the effect of the AET conversion on SR 821 (HEFT) continues to be positive with no adverse impact on net toll revenue collections.